Sycamore Canyon School

 New Learning Resource Center and Child Care Facility

 The 6,000 SF Learning Resource Center at Sycamore Canyon School is designed to serve the school’s TK-6th grade student population, providing a new library, classroom, and support spaces.
 The design features high ceilings with clerestory windows and floating ceilings that span the length of the building.
 These components, combined with an open layout adds an architectural statement to the space and creates a cohesive, open feel.

-The sizable new Library space features multiple entry points, various grade-level appropriate zones, a centralized circulation desk for optimal supervision.
-Common core curriculum is enhanced as the library is connected to a large, flexible makerspace classroom, both physically and visually, using a folding glass wall to divide the spaces.
+The sizable new Library space features multiple entry points, various grade-level appropriate zones, a centralized circulation desk for supervision, and direct access to storage.
+Common core curriculum is enhanced as the library space connects to a large, flexible makerspace classroom, both physically and visually, using a folding glass wall to divide the spaces.
 With this concept, students could flow directly from research-based learning in the library into project-based activities in the makerspace.
-The need for support spaces is ever-changing, so there are several smaller spaces adjacent to the makerspace.
-With folding glass walls to provide the utmost flexibility and maintain line of sight supervision, these rooms can flex as needed, either as office space, additional collaboration space for the main classroom, or a combination of both.
+The need for support spaces is ever-changing, so there are several smaller spaces adjacent to the makerspace, provided by folding glass walls as well to provide the utmost flexibility and maintain line of sight supervision.
+This concept allows the rooms to fluctuate as needed, either as office space, additional collaboration space for the main classroom, or a combination of both.

-The new approximately 5,000 SF preschool and childcare building includes three individual classrooms, interior student restrooms, and a small kitchen.
+The new 5,000 SF preschool and childcare building includes three individual classrooms, interior student restrooms, and a small kitchen.